carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > ## Exercise 2: Exploring the pangenome graph.
 > Finally we are looking at the pangenome graph.
-Here each node is a gene family, if you click on the black **T** at the bottom of the graph you can lable them.
+Here each node is a gene family, if you click on the black **T** at the bottom of the graph you can label them.
 >
->  Explore the options of visualization for the pangenome graph, while trying to identify what does each element of the graph represent (ie. size of
+>  Explore the options of visualization for the pangenome graph, while trying to identify what each element of the graph represents (i.e. size of
 >  nodes and edges, etc.) and what is in the Data Laboratory.
 >
->  Use the Appearance section to color the nodes and edges according to the attribultes that you find most useful, like:
+>  Use the Appearance section to color the nodes and edges according to the attributes that you find most useful, like:
 >
 > a) Partition.
 >